dealbujav/CE888/README.md

 # CE888 Labs (David Albuja)

 This repository contains the 9 labs from the CE888 module.
-The followins are:
+The followings are:

 * Lab 1: Introduction to Numerical Computing with Numpy and Matplotlib
 * Lab 2: The Bootstrap